json-schema-org/json-schema-spec/jsonschema-validation.md

 an instance.
 These keywords are all assertions without any annotation behavior.

-Meta-schemas that do not use `$vocabulary` SHOULD be considered to require this vocabulary as if its IRI were present with a value of true.
+Meta-schemas that do not use `$vocabulary` SHOULD be considered to require this vocabulary as if its IRI were present with a value of `true`.

 The current IRI for this vocabulary, known as the Validation vocabulary, is:
 `https://json-schema.org/draft/next/vocab/validation`.